aws-amplify/docs/js/api.md

 ```

 Note: if you're using Cognito Federated Identity Pool to get AWS credentials, please also install `@aws-amplify/auth`.
-Note: if you're using Graphql, please also install `@aws-amplify/pubsub`
+Note: if you're using GraphQL, please also install `@aws-amplify/pubsub`

 ## API Reference